faceyspacey/respond-framework-docs-old/README.md

 If an action with a corresponding URL does not appear in the JSX, the test will fail.

-Say good bye to slow end-to-end tests with Respond (at least while you're working and want fast results).
+Say good bye to slow end-to-end tests with Respond.
+This means you can run them as fast as unit or integration tests while you're working, thereby providing an extremely fast (and complete) feedback loop when you make changes.

-Lastly, the same `snapActions` can open a real browser using [Cypress](https://www.cypress.io), puppeteer or similar.
-So we have you covered in both situations.
+Lastly, the same `snapActions` can open a real browser using [Cypress](https://www.cypress.io), puppeteer or similar, taking your continuous integration process all the way to the finish line.
 Take a look:

 ```js